thecdil/keepingwatch/pages/essay/present.md

 {% include feature/image.html objectid="associated-media002" width="50" %}

-I set my coffee down and look at the forested ridgeline below me that extends North like an arrow pointing directly at Priest Lake.
+I set my coffee down and look below me at the forested ridgeline that extends North like an arrow pointing directly at Priest Lake.
 The dwarfed alpine trees have a network of trails which weave through them.
-I open the hatch and put Trout over my shoulder because the stairs are too steep for a hyperactive and corporeally unaware quadruped.
+I open the hatch on the deck on the lookout and put Trout over my shoulder because the stairs are too steep for a hyperactive and, somewhat, clumsy quadruped.
 At the base of the stairs, I step onto a rock matrix that the tower is built upon.
 I find a trailhead.
 It is still early, so the light is slanted and meanders through the branches and needles.
-I come to a small rock pile with a simple wooden sign growing from it which reads:
+I come to a small rock pile with a simple wooden sign growing up from it that reads:

 SUNDANCE FIRE.
 ON SEPTEMBER 1, 1967 A LIGHTNING STRIKE AT THIS EXACT SPOT ERUPTED INTO A 55,910 ACRE FIRESTORM 6 MILES WIDE, 25 MILES LONG, KILLING FIREFIGHTERS LUTHER RODARTE AND LEE COLLINS